Andreea-c30/LFAF_Labs/reports/Lab4_Report.md

                 if new_prods:
                     new_grammar[nt] = new_prods
 ```
-5. The method apply_rules() - applies all the above rules to the given grammar in the following order: remove_epsilon_prod, eliminate_unit_prod, remove_inaccessible, and remove_nonproductive.
-It returns the updated grammar.
+5. The method apply_rules() - are applied all the above rules to the given grammar in the following order: remove_epsilon_prod, eliminate_unit_prod, remove_inaccessible, and remove_nonproductive.
+Returning the updated grammar.
 ```
     def apply_rules(self, grammar):
         grammar = self.remove_epsilon_prod(grammar)